55 Rapid-Fire Icebreaker Activities For Any Group

 Paper Plate Dates

-Each participant is given a paper plate and asked to draw the face of a clock on the plate.
-With a horizontal line next to each number, each member is required to walk around to find a ‘date’ for each hour.
-Once everyone has found a date, he/she is required to write his/her name on the line.
-The whole point is that no member can have a ‘date’ with more than one person per hour.
-The date can only take place if each pair has the same time available.
-The team leader can then speed up time to allow a few minutes for each hour after everyone has made a date.
+The whole point is that no member can have a ‘meeting’ with more than one person per hour.
+The meeting can only take place if each pair has the same time available.
+The team leader can then speed up time to allow a few minutes for each hour after everyone has made a meeting.
 Each pair should get the chance to know each other.
 For this exercise, gender is not an issue.

 Who’s Done That?

 Prepare a list of around 20-25 skills or experiences that are relevant to the team.
-Make enough copies for everyone and ensure there is sufficient space below each item.
+Make enough copies for everyone to ensure there is sufficient space below each item.
 Let every person find someone who can sign one of the lines.
 The signee should leave their name and contact information.

 Ball Toss